3D Printing Tips: How to Fix Elephant Foot?

 The goal of bed leveling is to ensure that the nozzle and print bed distance is uniform at all points.
 This makes it a lot easier to dial in the proper Z-offset settings for the nozzle.
 Not only does this solution help prevent elephant foot, but it also results in more consistent bed adhesion and layer cooling.

 Some 3D printers come with an automatic bed leveling feature.
 If this is the case for you, then there should be no reason not to run it every time you start a new 3D printing project.
+This feature is available on many new 3D printers, whether it’s a professional 3D printers or a 3D printers for kids.

 If your 3D printer has no such feature, then you can do the bed leveling manually.
 You will involve setting the bed height by adjusting each of the four adjustment screws on the bottom.